Loading....

 Working together, we can “Shine a Light” on the needs of our community and help even more children and families find their light.
 Your generosity prepares babies and toddlers for school and life success through early care and education; and provide wraparound support with mental health services and connection to resources.

-Dr. Dunlap is currently a Professor of Pediatrics and Section Chief for the Section of General and Community Pediatrics at the University of Oklahoma Health Sciences Center (OUHSC).
-Dr. Dunlap serves in many leadership roles.
-She is currently the President for the Oklahoma American Academy of Pediatrics (AAP) Chapter.
-Dr. Dunlap also serves as the Oklahoma State Department of Health Child & Adolescent Health Medical Director.
-She is on multiple national Reach Out and Read committees, to include the Curriculum Development Working Group, the Litnet 2.0 Steering Committee, and the Medical Advisory Committee.
-She is the OUHSC Pediatric Advocacy Program Director and is responsible for development of the advocacy curriculum for the Department of Pediatrics.
-To promote advocacy training education to the next generation of healthcare professionals, Dr. Dunlap has established key partnerships with over 18 different community organizations.
+As the OUHSC Pediatric Advocacy Program Director she is responsible for development of the advocacy curriculum for the Department of Pediatrics.
+To promote advocacy training education to the next generation of healthcare professionals, Dr. Dunlap has established key partnerships with over 18 different community organizations, including Sunbeam.
 She also serves as the Medical Director for Super Niños Pediatrics, a community-based pediatric clinic serving a predominantly Hispanic population.
-With over twenty years of experience in academic pediatric medicine, Dr. Dunlap’s passion continues to be early childhood advocacy.

 Gary Huneryager graduated from Oklahoma State University with a Bachelor of Science and a Masters of Accountancy, becoming a CPA.
 With over 40 years of financial business experience, Gary spent six years as an Arthur Andersen Audit Partner in Boston, focusing on the energy and utility industry.
 In 2008, he was named the Distinguished Accounting Alumnus by the Oklahoma State University School of Accounting for his global public accounting service.